Disappearance of Cheryl Grimmer

-Cheryl Gene Grimmer (30 October 1966 – disappeared 12 January 1970; declared legally dead 2011) was a three-year-old toddler who was kidnapped from Fairy Meadow Beach in Wollongong, Illawarra, New South Wales, in January 1970.
+Cheryl Gene Grimmer (30 October 1966 – disappeared 12 January 1970; declared legally dead 2011) was a three-year-old British toddler who was kidnapped from Fairy Meadow Beach in Wollongong, New South Wales, in January 1970.
 She had been in the shower block at the beach when witnesses claim a man took her and ran off.

-Cheryl's disappearance had been without explanation for over 45 years, until a suspect was arrested and charged in March 2017.
-The mentally unwell suspect, who had previously made a false confession about an unrelated murder, claimed that he, then 15 years old, had strangled Cheryl to death in the nearby suburb of Balgownie, about an hour after her abduction.
+Cheryl's disappearance had been without explanation for over forty-five years, until a suspect was arrested and charged in March 2017.
+The suspect, who had previously made a false confession about an unrelated murder, claimed that he, then aged 16, had strangled Cheryl to death in the nearby suburb of Balgownie about an hour after her abduction.
 At a court appearance, the man pleaded not guilty.
 His trial was expected to take place at the Supreme Court of New South Wales in May 2019, but a judge declared that a key piece of evidence was inadmissible, leading to the prosecution dropping the charges against the suspect in February 2019.

 Life

-The Grimmer family emigrated to Australia from Knowle, a suburb of Bristol, England, in the spring of 1968, when Cheryl was two years old.
-They were living in Fairy Meadow Migrant Hostel near the beach where she disappeared.
-The family consisted of mother Carole (26), father Vince (24), and sons Ricki (7), Stephen (5), and Paul (4).
-Cheryl was the Grimmers' only daughter.
+Cheryl Grimmer's family emigrated to Australia from Knowle, a suburb of Bristol, England, in the spring of 1968; Cheryl was two years old at the time of the relocation.
+The Grimmers were living in Fairy Meadow Migrant Hostel near the beach where she disappeared.
+The other members of the family were mother Carole (26), father Vince (24), and sons Ricki (7), Stephen (5), and Paul (4).